 The Wiliot Vision

-What happens when we 'Connect Everything'?
+What happens when everything has intelligence?

 Wiliot envisions a world of smarter "Things" that are self-aware and offer functionality not possible before — a world where the physical and digital worlds are securely connected using wireless RF technology.
 The Internet of Things can scale and start to offer real value as we understand where products are, who is using them, and when they need replenishing.
 Apparel and pharmaceutical packaging can become connected to the cloud.
 Manufacturing, supply chain, and inventory can be optimized.
 Makers of products and retailers can flourish in the face of disruption from online retailers.